sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 SAS indeed does **identify blank spaces as separators between different variables and values**.

 *Here is the trick*.
-If you wanted to keep *id employees* as one variable, you could either substitue the space with a special character (convenience is to use an underscore), like this:
+If you wanted to keep *id employees* as one variable, you could either substitute the space with a special character (convenience is to use an underscore), like this:

 ```
 data trial;